Finding the Best Places to Retire Since 2006!

 Public Library: Yes, and it was built in 1915.

 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

-Notes: Jamestown is racially diverse and has grown by 15% during the last decade.
-Home prices have increased by 17% within the last year.
+Notes: Jamestown has maintained its population during the last decade.
+Home prices have increased 1% since last year.

 Recommended as a Retirement Spot?
 Yes

 "Esse quam videri" is the motto of North Carolina, also known as the Tar Heel State.
 It was the 12th state to be admitted to the Union, joining the other states on November 21, 1789.
 North Carolina was also one of the Thirteen Colonies and was originally named the Province of Carolina.
 It was the second to the last state to declare its secession from the Union during the Civil War.

 The state is situated in the Southeastern region of the United States and is bordered by South Carolina, Georgia, Tennessee and Virginia.
 The capital is Raleigh, but the largest city is Charlotte.